aurphillus/django-blog-project/README.md

 # django-blog-project
- A Blog created in django
+A blog creaed using Django